-In eight short years, Stripe has developed from a fledgeling startup to an industry standard, used by hundreds of thousands of organisations in 25 different countries.
+Launched in 2010 with backing from Y Combinator, Stripe is a new breed of payment processor designed for use online and in mobile apps.
+In nine short years, Stripe has developed from a fledgeling startup to an industry standard, used by hundreds of thousands of organisations in 25 different countries.

-However, just being successful isn’t really enough to go on so we’ve put together this in-depth review, covering everything from functionality to fees.
+However, just being successful isn’t enough for us to recommend Stripe to our readers.
+That’s why we’ve spent the last few weeks testing Stripe and poring over user reviews to put together this in-depth review, covering everything from functionality to fees.
 Hopefully, it will help you make up your mind when you’re looking for your next payment processor.
+Let’s get started.

 What is Stripe?

 Stripe has a couple of different products but the main one we’re talking about is Stripe Payments.
-Stripe Payments is a super clever payment gateway designed and built specifically for use in digital businesses.
-(For more information on what a payment gateway is and how it works, check out our blog here.)
+Stripe Payments is a flexible payment gateway designed and built specifically for use in custom digital developments.
+(For more information on what a payment gateway is and how it works, check out our blog What is a payment gateway?)

-You want a way to take payments in an app?
-Stripe can do that.
-You want to take payments on an eCommerce website?
-Yeah, Stripe can do that too.
-You want to set up some crazy complicated payment system in an online application?
-That’s no problem for Stripe.
+If you want a way to accept payments in an app, Stripe can do that.
+If you want to accept payments on an eCommerce website, Stripe can do that too. if you want to set up some crazy complicated payment system in an online application, that’s no problem for Stripe.

 Stripe provides merchants with both the payment gateway and merchant account components required for processing payments.
-(If you’re new to payment processing, check out this article for some background on how it all works.)
+(If you’re new to online payment processing, check out our payment gateway primer for some background on how it all works.)

 Since Stripe provides an all-in-one product, it can quote an all-in-one fee.
 Here’s how much they charge: